Maurits825/party-games/README.md

-# Example
+# Party Games
-An example greeter plugin
+Play games with your party.
+Require the Discord plugin to be enabled.